AndrzejKrzywda00/VirtusLab-Internship/README.md

 3. API.
 I created Spring Boot app to handle this problem.
 I built standard layerd architecture for REST-like API and prepared endpoints for easy adding products to basket and generating a receipt.
 The API looks like this:

-creation process:

-> * POST /products
+Additionally: Product was moved to normal class instead of record to make mapper work correctly.

+the basket API:

+GET     /basket
+GET     /basket/product_name={name}
-> * GET /products/all
+GET     /basket/product_type={type}
+POST    /basket/product_name={name}
+DELETE  /basket/product_name={name}
-> * DELETE /products/all
+DELETE  /basket/product_type={type}
-> * DELETE /products/{id}
+DELETE  /basket/all

-generation and downloading:
+Posting takes data from the preconfigured list of products.
+---

+the products API:

+GET     /products
+GET     /products/name={name}
+GET     /products/type={type}

+Of course methods are readonly.
+---

+the receipt API:

-> * GET /receipt
+GET /recepit

+Returns generated receipt data.
+---

 This API mimics the behavior of most online stores.
+Testing was conducted with use of Insomnia.